MGfoundation/mgcpp/README.md

 ## Introduction

-mgcpp is a multi GPU linear algebra library.
-It is a wrapper for various CUDA libraries in standard C++.
+mgcpp is a GPGPU math library.
+Using various CUDA libraries as backends, <br />

-<a id="orga023001"></a>
+it provides an optimized, standard C++ interface, abstracted C++ math library. <br />

-## Status
+This library is heavily under development and in pre-alpha state.<br />

-This library is heavily under development and in pre-alpha state.
 For contribution, please refer to TODO or contact me.

 <a id="orga8a25a1"></a>